Lawmakers to face off with GameStop saga’s key players

 —Gabriel Plotkin, Melvin Capital founder and chief investment officer.

 —Keith Gill, AKA Roaring Kitty.
-The most visible protagonist and GameStop booster on the WallStreetBets subreddit with his X-rated energy, bright red headband and colorful T-shirts.
+The most visible protagonist and GameStop booster on the WallStreetBets subreddit with his R-rated energy, bright red headband and colorful T-shirts.
 The 34-year-old operating out of the basement of his home in a Boston suburb drew legions of investors into his orbit as they joined his livestream chats on YouTube.

 Now regulators in Massachusetts are investigating Gill for potential conflict of interest because of his work as a licensed securities broker and “financial wellness educational director” for insurance company MassMutual while he was egging on GameStop investors online.
 Gill has been ordered to testify later this month in the inquiry; as of Wednesday he hasn’t responded to the state regulators.